OpusCapita/react-crudeditor/README.md

     },

     /*
-     * search for entity items by a criteria.
+     * search for entity instances by a criteria.
      */
     async search: function({
       ?filter: {